CoScale/docs/_docs_installation/cli/installation.md

 # Create config file, don't forget to replace [appId] and [accessToken] with your own
 echo "{\"baseurl\":\"https://api.coscale.com\", \"appid\":\"[appId]\", \"accesstoken\":\"[accessToken]\"}" | gzip -c > /opt/coscale/cli/api.conf
 {% endhighlight %}

+## 3. Test if everything works

+Run `coscale-cli event list`, it should return a json array.
+If it returns the CLI help, contact support.